What is the first thing you do when your world caves in – through bad news or a shocking experience?

 Tara Brach has a wonderful collection of audio meditations on her website.
 She talks about being your own refuge at all times: Choose one you like the sound of and follow her guidance.

-You may naturally feel that getting out into nature is a supportive and healing thing to do.
-It really is.
+When your world caves in you may naturally feel that getting out into nature is a supportive and healing thing to do.

 Walk slowly so that you can fully embrace the sights, smells and sounds around you.
 Get some more tips from ‘How can walking meditation help you?’

-And most of all, remember, ‘this too will pass’.
-Other humans in the world are feeling something similar to you too, and you can get through it … you may well be the stronger for it on the other side.
+And most of all, remember, that when your world caves in, ‘this too will pass’.
+Other humans in the world are feeling something similar to you, and you can get through it … you may well be the stronger for it on the other side.

 ‘Be Still’ by The Fray